New Mexico Senate endorses red-flag gun bill

 SANTA FE, N.M.
 (AP) — The New Mexico state Senate on Friday endorsed a red-flag gun bill that has been prompted by concerns about a mass shooting last year in El Paso, Texas, and suicide prevention efforts.

-The bill won Senate approval on a 22-20 vote with Republicans and a several Democrats voting against it.
+The bill won Senate approval on a 22-20 vote with Republicans and four Democrats voting against it.
 The proposal moves to the House, which last year approved a similar measure that languished.

-Democratic Gov. Michelle Lujan Grisham has urged legislators in the Democratic-led Legislature to enact a law to provide new tools to law enforcement to prevent gun violence.
+Democratic Gov. Michelle Lujan Grisham has urged the Democratic-led Legislature to provide new avenues for law enforcement to prevent gun violence and better secure the safety of schools.

+“The extreme risk protection order is part of an effort to give law enforcement every single tool,” she after the Senate vote.

 The bill as currently written would allow law enforcement officers to petition a state district court to order the temporary surrender of firearms.
 Complaints about gun owners by relatives or school administrators would be presented to law enforcement officials and not directly to the court.

-Rural sheriffs oppose the legislation, arguing that the bill would infringe on constitutional guarantees and that officers can already intervene in the event of a mental health crisis and detain people for their own safety or a danger to others.
+Rural sheriffs have opposed the legislation, arguing it would infringe on constitutional guarantees and that officers can already intervene in the event of a mental health crisis and detain people for their own safety or a who present danger to others.

 Sierra County Sheriff Glenn Hamilton, a legislative liaison to the New Mexico Sheriffs' Association, said Friday that the bill still “gives the appearance of a gun grab” by authorities and was unlikely to improve public safety.